Kristin Bair O'Keeffe

 Kristin Bair O'Keeffe (born 1966) is an American novelist, essayist and educator.
 She is the author of Agatha Arch Is Afraid of Everything, The Art of Floating, and Thirsty, which focused on issues related to domestic violence.

 Biography

-Born in 1966 in Pittsburgh, Pennsylvania, O'Keeffe graduated from Bethel Park High School.
+O'Keeffe graduated from Bethel Park High School.
 She earned a Bachelor of Arts from the Indiana University and a Master of Fine Arts from the Columbia College Chicago.

 O'Keeffe is the author of three novels: Agatha Arch Is Afraid of Everything, The Art of Floating, and Thirsty, which focused on issues related to domestic violence.

 She previously lived in Shanghai with her husband and daughter before moving to Boston, Massachusetts.